robilassila/zenniz-project/README.md

 POST    /matches                    Creates a new match
 ```

-Further api documentation at [http://localhost:8080](http://localhost:8080) when running the Docker container.
+Further API documentation at [http://localhost:8080](http://localhost:8080) when running the Docker container.

 ## Usage
 - Build and run the Docker container: